mlcommons/croissant/docs/croissant-spec-1.0.md

 Croissant builds on the [schema.org/Dataset](http://schema.org/Dataset) vocabulary, which is widely adopted by datasets on the web.
 An introduction to describing datasets with this vocabulary can be found [here](https://developers.google.com/search/docs/appearance/structured-data/dataset).

 [Schema.org](http://Schema.org) properties are known to be very flexible in terms of the types of values they accept.
-We list below the main properties of the vocabulary and their expected type.
-To facilitate more consistent use of these properties we provide additional constraints on their usage in the context of Croissant datasets.
+We list below the main properties of the vocabulary and their expected type.To facilitate more consistent use of these properties we provide additional constraints on their usage in the context of Croissant datasets.
 We also specify cardinalities to clarify if a property can take one or many values.

 We organize [schema.org](http://schema.org) properties in three categories: Required, recommended and other properties.
 The properties starting with the symbol `@` are defined in JSON-LD, which is our RDF syntax of choice for Croissant.